penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

    **Disadvantages:**
-   - **Version lock-in:** Major distribution upgrades may automatically introduce newer MariaDB versions, potentially requiring compatibility checks with Zabbix.
+   - **Version lock-in:** Major distribution upgrades may automatically introduce newer database versions, potentially requiring compatibility checks with Zabbix.
    - **Vendor modifications:** Default configurations, log directories, and data paths may be altered to align with distribution-specific standards.

-2. **Official MariaDB Repositories**
+2. **Official MariaDB/PostgreSQL Repositories**
-   These repositories provide packages directly from MariaDB and offer access to the latest stable releases.
+   These repositories provide packages directly from MariaDB/PostgreSQL and offer access to the latest stable releases.

    **Advantages:**
    - **Up-to-date versions:** Immediate access to the latest features, security patches, and bug fixes.
+However, make sure Zabbix is compatible with the chosen version.
-   - **Enterprise support:** Option to purchase MariaDB Enterprise, which includes professional support and additional features.
+   - **Enterprise support:** Option to purchase MariaDB Enterprise or Enterprise DB respectively, which includes professional support and additional features.

    **Disadvantages:**
    - **Manual version management:** Users must proactively monitor and upgrade to new major versions to ensure continued security and bug fix coverage.

+In this chapter we will concentrate on the OS vendor-provided packages but we will point you to the instructions on how to use the official database-vendor packages if you want to use those.

 ???+ tip

-    Always ensure that your MariaDB version is compatible with your Zabbix version to avoid potential integration issues.
+    Always ensure that your chosen database version is compatible with your Zabbix version to avoid potential integration issues.
 Check the Zabbix documentation for the latest supported versions.

+We will cover the following topics:

+- Install our Database based on MariaDB.
+- Install our Database based on PostgreSQL.
+- Installing the Zabbix server.
+- Install the frontend.

+## Installing the MariaDB database

 Before proceeding with the MariaDB installation, it's a best practice to ensure your operating system is up-to-date with the latest patches and security fixes.
 This will help maintain system stability and compatibility with the software you're about to install.

-To update your OS, run the following command:

-!!! info "Update OS"

-    Red Hat
-    ```yaml
-    dnf update
-    ```

-    SUSE
-    ``` bash
-    zypper refresh && zypper update

-    Ubuntu
-    ``` yaml
-    sudo apt update && sudo apt upgrade
-    ```

-This command will automatically fetch and install the latest updates available for
-your system, applying security patches, performance improvements, and bug fixes.
 Once the update process is complete, you can move forward with the MariaDB installation.

 ---

 ### Install the MariaDB database

-With the operating system updated and the MariaDB repository configured, you are
-now ready to install the MariaDB server and client packages.
-This will provide the
-necessary components to run and manage your database.
+With the operating system updated, you are now ready to install the MariaDB server and client packages.
+This will provide the necessary components to run and manage your database.

-For the installation of the official MariaDB packages, you will need to follow the
-distribution specific instructions at <https://mariadb.org/download/?t=repo-config>
+For the installation of the official MariaDB packages, you will need to follow the distribution specific instructions at <https://mariadb.org/download/?t=repo-config>